mohamedgh16/Introduction-to-unity-engine/README.md

 ![Inspector](https://github.com/mohamedgh16/Introduction-to-unity-engine/blob/main/Inspector.png).

+### Assets
+Assets can store all kind of files and models in your game including what we will be mostly using in this tutorial (prefabs).

 ### Unity objects
 In this tutorial we will be creating a simple car from composing many objetcs, let's begin by creating our first object.
 Right click on the Hierarchy, click on 3D object then click on cube, Now a cube will appear on your screen inside the Scene, try moving around the cube by clicking alt + left click and try zooming and and out using the middle mouse button, you maype also hold on your middle mouse and move your hand to move freely on the planes of your scene and objects.
 All the previous movments will come in handy when working on your objects.